-Additives containing 1,000,000 L plantarum inoculation/g fresh forage improves silage quality and animal permanence (Davies et al., 1998), but they do not compensate for poor management.
+Additives containing 1,000,000 L plantarum inoculation/g fresh forage improve silage quality and animal performance (Davies et al., 1998), but they do not compensate for poor management.
 Application is at pick-up or baling.
 The choice of additive depends on crop DM, digestibility and buffering capacity.
 It is worth discussing the use of additives with your contractor because some additives require specific machinery applicators, which may differ between brands.

-Always evaluate the use of an additive before buying, considering its effect on the forage and livestock performance verses cost.
-Follow the manufacturer's application instructions.
-Ask the retailer/sales representative for independent scientific trial results.
+Be aware that some contractors have deals with silage additive companies.
+The final choice of additive should always be yours.
+You can ask the retailer/sales representative for independent scientific trial results.
+Always follow the manufacturer's application instructions.
 Protect forage quality by ensuring rapid and effective fermentation.
-Heterofermentative and homo-fermnetative additives reduced protein quality and sugar preservation compared to untreated and homofermentative only inoculants (Davies et al 2002).
+Some inoculants contain a mix of hetero- and homofermentative additives; this can reduce protein quality and sugar preservation when compared to homofermentative-only inoculants and untreated silages (Davies et al., 2002).
 See Figure 40.